Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: MDP Modeling

 In this section, we introduce a general MDP model as a basis and will extend it to model different chained BFT protocols in \ssecref{sec:Protocolanalysis} and \ssecref{sec:countermeasure}.
 We now determine the four components of MDP for modeling these protocols.

 \bheading{Action space design.} In chained BFT protocols, the adversary can take the following Byzantine actions. \begin{packeditemize} \item \textbf{\texttt{Adopt}}.
-The adversary adopts all existing non-locked honest blocks and discards the hidden adversarial blocks.
-If elected as the leader for the view, it proposes a block after adopted blocks.
+The adversary adopts all existing non-locked honest blocks and discards hidden adversarial blocks.
+If elected as the leader, it proposes a block after the adopted blocks.

 \item \textbf{\texttt{Wait}}.
 The adversary waits for the leader to propose a block for the current view.
 If it is the leader, it will either extend its block or create a forking block to exclude the non-locked honest blocks.